How Much Do Duplicate Records Actually Cost?

 Three organizational dynamics explain why deduplication investment lags behind the obvious financial case.

-Distributed cost ownership.
 No single department owns the full cost of duplicates.
 Marketing absorbs the license inflation.
 Sales absorbs the territory conflicts.
 Finance absorbs the forecast distortion.
 Compliance absorbs the regulatory risk.
 Because the cost is distributed, no individual budget holder feels the full impact, and no individual executive has the incentive to fund the fix.
 The business case for deduplication must aggregate costs across departments to demonstrate the total organizational burden.

-The "good enough" illusion.
 When CRM reports show 420,000 customers, and the sales team is hitting quota, and marketing is generating leads, the data appears to be working.
 The 15% error margin is invisible until someone runs a cohort analysis that does not reconcile, or a compliance audit reveals records that should have been consolidated.
 Deduplication investments are often triggered by a crisis (failed audit, botched migration, AI project failure) rather than by proactive planning.

 Frequently Asked Questions